programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/export/export.md

 || tar.bz2 | The files are packed into a *TAR* archive that has been compressed with *BZ2*
 |The recipient of the e-mail. |Use <i class = "fa fa-plus"> </i> and <i class = "fa fa-minus"> </i> to customize the list. |You can create e-mail users in addition to *Users* and *Groups*.
 How to do this is under [folders / share](../../search/collections/collections.html#share). |
 || message | In addition to the easydb standard text, you can also write your own text in an e-mail to the recipients

-### Wordpress-Plugin

-Records can be exported from easydb to Wordpress.
-In Wordpress they appear in the media gallery and can be used from there as usual.
-More details about the Wordpress plugin [here](../plugins/plugins.html#Wordpress).

 ### Falcon.io-Plugin